Kyriosity/use-dev/README+/techniques/README+/polymorphism+/README+/prop_shift.md

 which we will put under the umbrella term _shifting_.

-MAYbE MORE LATER
+Maybe MORE LATER

 🚧🚧🚧🚧🚧🚧🚧 ... under construction ... 🚧🚧🚧🚧🚧🚧🚧

-Modelling generic properties with ragged access
+Modeling generic properties with ragged access

 And is quite good with this but simple (otherwise it couldn't be a winning paradigm).